 For your convenience, a .csv text version is also included in packages which have a significant percentage of completion.

 If you wish, you could also use the Access To MySQL conversion tool, or the Access To SQLite conversion tool, or something similar for whichever DBMS (Data Base Management System) you have.
+I have not tested any of these; proceed at your own risk.

 -----